 • Pays unlimited days of hospice care for the terminally ill.

 Detailed information about Medicare benefits can be obtained from the Social Security Administration (see reference section).
-Ask for Medicare 2017 handbook or go to www.medicare.gov.
+Ask for the current Medicare handbook or go to www.medicare.gov.

 Medicaid–What does it provide?

 Medicaid (Title XIX) is a needs-based, means tested health care program cooperatively financed by Federal and State governments.
 Benefits cover both institutional and outpatient services.
 Medicaid will pay for skilled and intermediate nursing home care for as long as the individual is determined by a physician and the state Medicaid review department to need that level of care.

 Eligibility: Ohio is now an Income Cap State.
 Eligibility for Nursing Home Care is based on age.
 Also, the amount of income you may have is subject to a capped Special Income Level ($2,382 effective in 2021).
 You may need to establish a special type of trust to continue your benefits in a nursing home OR waiver program.
 Certain assets that in prior years were exempt are now countable.
 In Ohio, the present requirements for a person to be eligible for nursing home care are: